cyber2a/cyber2a.github.io/content/team/wenwen_li.md

 weight = 1
 +++

-Li is a passionate researcher and educator specializing in cyberinfrastructure, AI, and big data analytics and their applications in environmental studies, especially Arctic science.
+I am a geospatial information scientist specializing in cyberinfrastructure, AI, and big data analytics and their applications in environmental studies, especially Arctic science.